 The main steps in obtaining a PhD in mathematics are: (A) Satisfactory completion of first year's coursework and evaluation exams; (B) Passing oral exam in intended area of research and advancing to candidacy; and, (C) Writing the dissertation and successfully defending it in a final oral exam.
 The aspects of each step are more fully discussed on this page.

 The course schedule outlined below is for students in the PhD program who are supported by a teaching assistantship and tuition fellowship.
 It is 9-credits per semester.
 For students who do not have support an additional 3-credit course is require so as to be a full time student.
-See the listing of course descriptions.

 Learning mathematics is a shared enterprise.
 Thus, all members of an entering doctoral class advance through the first year coursework as a cohort.